I ask you this as one human being to another: How can you NOT like the Charlotte Bobcats?

 And as usual, I've got several thoughts on my mind.
 One would be that Kobe is the league-MVP right now, hands down.
 It's so obvious, it isn't even worth discussing, although I'll have to tomorrow night on NBA Shootaround.

-< Jordan Geary 0 comments
+Jordan Geary

 Categories: Black And Blue Jor, Entertainment Stuff, News